skandikonda123/personal-blog/_posts/2023-02-22-Functions and Return Statements.md

 A function can be terminated and a value returned to the caller using the return statement.
 It is a Python keyword that is used in conjunction with an expression or a value that you want to return.

 In addition to returning a value, it can also return a list, a dictionary, or even a function.
 Depending on the circumstances, it can also be used to exit a function early.

+Local and global variables and how the functions affect them were my biggest obstacles as I pursued these concepts.